Do you want to start a fintech company?

 4. Personal Finance Management

-Personal finance management is an up and coming niche in fintech.
+Personal finance management is an up-and-coming niche in fintech.

 These fintech startups offer tools and apps that help individuals manage their finances, budget, and invest.